shubham-alavni/database-sharding/SHARDING.md

 Range-based sharding is a technique that divides data into shards based on a specific range of values.
 For example, in a Products database, products could be sharded based on their price ranges.
 Products with prices between $0 and $100 could be stored in one shard, while products with prices between $100 and $200 could be stored in another shard.

-The primary advantage of range-based sharding is its simplicity.
-Each shard holds a unique data set but shares the same schema with the original database.
-The application determines the data's range and writes it to the appropriate shard.
-This process is straightforward and easy to understand.
+The range-based sharding method is simple and straightforward.
+Each shard contains a unique set of data but maintains the same schema as the original database.
+The application decides the range of the data and writes it to the correct shard.

 However, range-based sharding can lead to uneven data distribution, or "database hotspots".
 Some shards may receive more reads and writes than others if their data is accessed more frequently.
 This can lead to performance issues, slow queries, and imbalanced workloads.
 For example, a shard containing products with prices between $0 and $100 may receive more traffic than a shard containing products with prices between $100 and $200.